michalbukowski/hg-mapping/README.md

 3. [Running the workflow](#3)

 ### <a name="1">1.
 Environment setup</a>
 The workflow is intendent to be run in Bash on Linux operating systems.
 Miniconda or Anaconda installation is required.
-The workflow has been tested using Miniconda installation (conda 23.3.1) and the following packages:
+The workflow has been tested using Miniconda installation (conda 23.5.0) and the following packages:
-* python 3.9.16
+* python 3.10.11
 * pip 23.1.2
 * numpy 1.24.3
 * pandas 2.0.2
+* pysam 0.21.0
 * pyensembl 2.2.8
 * r-base 4.2.0
 * bioconductor-tcgabiolinks 2.25.3